A Fire on Raven Ridge: A Case for Decentralized Wildfire Response

 Introducing the Decentralized Wildfire Framework

-The Raven Ridge response is a clear demonstration of how a decentralized wildfire framework empowers local communities to complement professional firefighting efforts.
+The Raven Ridge response clearly demonstrates how a decentralized wildfire framework empowers local communities to complement professional firefighting efforts.
 At the heart of this system lies a robust cellphone application that acts as the backbone of command and control.
 This app enables real-time situational awareness, coordination of citizen auxiliaries, and integration with professional teams.

 Command and Control

-The cellphone application serves as a hub for data collection, task assignments, and situational updates.
+The cellphone application is a hub for data collection, task assignments, and situational updates.
 From identifying fire locations via geotagging to managing auxiliary operations and pre-positioned equipment caches, the app enables seamless collaboration between the command center, professional crews, and volunteers.

 Intelligence, Surveillance, and Reconnaissance (ISR)